This post may contain affiliate links. Please read my disclosure.

 Pancetta & Shallot Cream Sauce:

-- 1-2 tablespoons bacon fat (can substitute butter)
+- 2 tablespoons bacon fat substitute butter

 - 4 ounces pancetta diced